Snow Art Home

 (Edwin Morgan Glasgow Sonnets 5)

-The presentation is dedicated to John Davidson Wishart, steel smelter, born in Glasgow in 1893 and who worked with Tata Iron & Steel Co.
+The presentation was dedicated to John Davidson Wishart, steel smelter, born in Glasgow in 1893 and who worked with Tata Iron & Steel Co.
 Ltd. Bombay, India.

 2009